-Care related costs include costs for in-house and contractual salaries and fringe benefits for activity and social services staff, raw food costs and care related supplies for activities and social services.
+Care related costs includes costs for in-house and contractual salaries and fringe benefits for activity and social services staff, raw food costs and care related supplies for activities and social services.
 Care related costs include:

-- Salaries the gross salaries for care related supervisory staff including supervisors or directors of nursing, social service and activities/recreation.

-- Salaries the gross salaries of kitchen personnel including dietary supervisors, cooks, helpers and dishwashers.

-- Payroll Taxes the cost of the employer's portion of:
+- Salaries the gross salaries for care related supervisory staff including supervisors or directors of nursing, social service and activities/recreation. - Salaries the gross salaries of kitchen personnel including dietary supervisors, cooks, helpers and dishwashers. - Payroll Taxes the cost of the employer's portion of - FICA - FUTA - SUTA, and - Medicare tax for care related employees - Group insurance the cost of the employer's contribution to employee health, life, accident and disability insurance for care related employees

-- FICA;

-- FUTA;

-- SUTA; and

-- Medicare tax for care related employees.